 Whether the use, in Internet blogs and emails, of pseudonyms and satirical mimicry or mockery can, consistent with the First Amendment of the United States Constitution, be criminalized as a “fraudulent scheme to promote a theory”;

 Whether a defendant may be prevented, on the ground that the “truth” is not a “defense,” from introducing evidence that his pseudonymous Internet statements were true, when the prosecution is allowed to suggest, approximately 170 times, that the defendant made “false accusations” (see the table appended to Raphael Golb’s personal account of his trial);

 Whether prosecutors and courts may play a censorial role, make judgments about the value of speech, and decide which critical statements, or which forms of verbal criticism, venting, or otherwise “annoying” expressive conduct, do or do not have social utility.

-September 4, 2014 update: Six more months of incarceration were to follow if the felony convictions had been upheld on appeal.
+March 21, 2014 update: Six more months of incarceration were to follow if the felony convictions had been upheld on appeal.
 Upon remand for resentencing, Judge Laura Ward imposed a sentence of two months, to commence on July 22, 2014.
 However, on July 21, 2014, Justice Helen Freedman of the First Appellate Division in New York stayed the sentence.
-On August 25, 2014, defense counsel filed an appeal concerning the sentence and the remaining, Ashton v.
-Kentucky-related issue (see the other September 4 update above).
-On September 4, 2014, the stay of the sentence was extended pending the result of the appeal in an order signed by Justice Rosalyn Richter; and it has again been renewed by the Southern District federal court pending the outcome of the habeas corpus litigation.]
+This stay was then renewed by a full panel of the same court, in an order signed by Justice Rosalyn Richter; and it has again been renewed by the Southern District federal court pending the outcome of the habeas corpus litigation.]

 The various appeal briefs point to a list of many similar examples never before criminalized in the United States.
 Neither of the appellate court decisions address any of this material.